 Partial Neoteny: In this type of neoteny the metamorphosis is delayed due to temporary ecological changes in the environment.
 Partial neoteny is shown by tadpole and larva tiding over winter.

 Intermediate Neoteny: This type of neoteny is shown in axolotls which reproduce sexually but undergo metamorphosis under suitable conditions.

 Total Neoteny (Permanent neoteny): It is shown in several salamanders like Necturus, Siren, Proteus, etc. They retain larval features.
 They do not metamorphose even after thyroxin treatment.

 Types of Neoteny described by Kollman:

 According to Kollman, there are two types of neoteny, these are–

 - Partial Neoteny- During the winter season, the simple retardation of metamorphosis beyond the normal period is shown in the tadpole of Hyla arborea, Rana esculenta.

 - Total Neoteny- In this form, the gills are retained and become sexually mature.
 Example- Ambystoma.

 Significance of Neoteny:

-The exact significance of neoteny is not clear, but few scientists through some experiments suggested its significances.
+The exact significance of neoteny is not clear, but a few scientists through some experiments suggested its significance.
 According to Weismann (1875), the neoteny was the case of retarded evolution or atavism, i.e. reversion to ancestral condition.
 Now it is regarded as a secondary specialization, as a physiological adaptation of advantage.